JamesLMilner/terra-route/README.md

 ## Benchmarks

+The benchmarks make use of a series out route example route networks from OSM in a moderate sized section of East London.
+It runs against the GeoJSON Path Finder library and also the ngraph.graph library.
 You can run the benchmarks yourself using:

 ```
 npm run benchmark
 ```

+Here is an example output of a benchmark run for routing:

+TerraRoute with CheapRuler | █ 26ms
+TerraRoute                 | ██ 42ms
+GeoJSON Path Finder        | █████████████████████████ 609ms
+ngraph.graph               | ██████████████████████████████████████████████████ 1227ms

-Using default Haversine distance, Terra Route is approximately 3x faster than GeoJSON Path Finder with Haversine distance.
-If you pass in the CheapRuler distance metric (you can use the exposed `createCheapRuler` function), it is about 5x faster.
+Using default Haversine distance, Terra Route is approximately 13x faster than GeoJSON Path Finder with Haversine distance for A -> B path finding.
+If you pass in the CheapRuler distance metric (you can use the exposed `createCheapRuler` function), it is about 22x faster.

+For initialisation of the network, Terra Route is about 9x faster with Haversine and 14x faster with CheapRuler than GeoJSON Path Finder.
+Terra Draw splits out instantiating the Class of the library from the actual graph building, which is done via `buildRouteGraph`.
+This allows you to defer graph creation to an appropriate time.

 ## Limitations